jeff-blank/mapper/README.md

 ## Database configuration

-The database configuration should be in `dbconfig.json`, which is not provided in the repository.
-Use the following format:
+The database configuration should be in `dbconfig.json`, which is provided as [example-dbconfig.json].

 ```
 {